awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 your data mappers, you should add an item to the deletion queue **for each distinct value** which identifies the logical entity, selecting the specific data mapper(s) to which that value is relevant.

+If you make a mistake when adding a Match to the deletion queue, you can remove that match from the queue as long as there is no job running.
+Once a job has started no items can be removed from the deletion queue until the running job has completed.
+You may continue to add matches to the queue whilst a job is running, but only matches which were present when the job started will be processed by that job.
+Once a job completes, only the matches that job has processed will be removed from the queue.

+In order to facilitate different teams using a single deployment within an organisation, the same match can be added to the deletion queue more than once.
+When the job executes, it will merge the lists of data mappers for duplicates in the queue.

 ## Running a Deletion Job